apache/openserverless-site/content/en/docs/reference/references/actions-actionloop/_index.md

-2. leverage the existing `openwhisk/actionlooop-v2` image on Docker Hub from which we will “extract” the *ActionLoop* proxy (i.e. copy `/bin/proxy` binary) our runtime will use to process Activation requests from the OpenWhisk and Nuvolaris platform and execute Actions by using the language’s tools and libraries from step \#1.
+2. leverage the existing `openwhisk/actionlooop-v2` image on Docker Hub from which we will “extract” the *ActionLoop* proxy (i.e. copy `/bin/proxy` binary) our runtime will use to process Activation requests from the OpenWhisk and OpenServerless platform and execute Actions by using the language’s tools and libraries from step \#1.

 ## Repurpose the renamed Python Dockerfile for Ruby builds